ghmon/German-Amateur-Radio-Operator-Locations/README.md

 line for each address)

 "Nominatim" is the name of openstreetmaps locator service.
-Cause it allows max. one request per second, conversion needs ca. 77000 seconds, so roughly 22 hours.
+Cause it allows max. one request per second, conversion needs at least 60000 seconds, so roughly 17 hours.

 If the geocoding program crashes for some reason - e.g. locator not available on three retries, network connection down - on the next